kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Steve was unwell too and had bad diarrhea one night.
 - When I get home, I'm still feeling unwell and I throw up in the street in Muswell Hill one morning.
 - It was completely yellow.
 - Hmm.
-Was the surrogate suffering morning sickness?
+Was one of my surrogates suffering morning sickness?

 ## Milan recommends fertility herbs